gabriel-ferreira-life/572_artificial_intelligece/Labs/Lab2_Gomoku_Game/README.md

 **play_gomoku.py:** A script that sets up and runs a Gomoku game instance.
 Use this script to play Gomoku using the command line.

 **play_analysis.ipynb:** A Jupyter notebook for analyzing different depths and evaluation functions as requested by the lab intrunctions.
+It includes code for running simulations, collecting gameplay metrics (llike win rates, decision times, etc).

-It includes code for running simulations, collecting gameplay metrics (like win rates and decision times), and visualizing results.
+**play_analysis_eval_func.ipynb:** A Jupyter notebook for analyzing differentevaluation functions as requested by the lab intrunctions.
+It includes code for running simulations, collecting gameplay metrics (like win rates, decision times, etc).

 ## Playing the Game
 Run the **play_gomoku.py** script to start a game.
 You can modify this script to set up specific player configurations (e.g. different depths), or setting two AI players to play against each other.